Suicide mission: Jauhar (alleged Hindu mass suicides)

 Jauhar, sometimes spelled Jowhar or Juhar, was a Rajput kshatriya women practice of mass self-immolation by women and girls in the Indian subcontinent to avoid capture, sex slavery, enslavement, and rape when facing certain defeat during a war.
 Some reports of jauhar mention women committing self-immolation along with their children.
 This practice was historically observed in the northwest regions of India, with the most famous jauhars in recorded history occurring during wars between Hindu Rajput kingdoms in Rajasthan and the opposing Muslim armies.
 Jauhar was only performed during war, usually when there was no chance of victory.
 Jauhar involved Hindu Rajput women committing suicide with their children and valuables in a massive fire, in order to avoid capture and abuse in the face of inescapable military defeat.
 At the same time or shortly thereafter, the men would ritualistically march to the battlefield expecting certain death, which in the regional tradition is called saka.
-This practice was intended to show that those committing it valued their honour more highly than their lives.

 Jauhar by Hindu kingdoms has been documented by Muslim historians of the Delhi Sultanate and the Mughal Empire.
 Among the most often cited examples of jauhar is the mass suicide committed in 1303 CE by the women of Chittorgarh fort in Rajasthan, when faced with the invading army of the Khalji dynasty of the Delhi Sultanate.
 The jauhar phenomenon was also observed in other parts of India, such as in the Kampili kingdom of northern Karnataka when it fell in 1327 to Delhi Sultanate armies.

 There is an annual celebration of heroism called the Jauhar Mela in Chittorgarh where the local people commemorate their ancestors.